mkurjahn/CRN/README.md

 ### Plefka linear order parameters

-Define the Plefka expansion with the $\alpha$-value, $\alpha$-order (up to first [1] or second [2] order) and the used order parameters ("linear" or "quad").
-In this example, we only investigate the difference between first and second order in $\alpha$ for linear order parameters.
+Define the Plefka expansion with the α-value, α-order (up to first [1] or second [2] order) and the used order parameters ("linear" or "quad").
+In this example, we only investigate the difference between first and second order in αfor linear order parameters.

-Truncating the expansion at first-order of $\alpha$, we get the results by
+Truncating the expansion at first-order of α, we get the results by
 ```julia
 plf_1 = Plefka(1.0, 1, "linear")
 res_plf_1 = euler_step(p.x0, p.k, ts, plf_1, p.s_i, p.r_i)